 (A live band serenading the guests)

-So, if you missed Kaon Ta! last June, you have another chance to enjoy Silay City's famous recipes this weekend (November 4-5) at Balay Negrense grounds!
+So, if you missed Kaon Ta! last year, you have another chance to enjoy Silay City's famous recipes on June 9 and 10, 2018, at Balay Negrense grounds from 10AM until 10PM!